softwareconstruction240/autograder/getting-started/windows.md

 The autograder unfortunately won't work directly from Windows, so it must be run inside a Docker container (recommended) or inside WSL, the Windows Subsystem for Linux (possible but can be finicky).
-When running the autograder inside a Docker container, you will need to use a _Dev Container_ if you want to use IntelliJ's or VSCode's debugging tools.
+When running the autograder inside a Docker container, you will need to use a _Dev Container_ if you want to use IntelliJ's debugging tools.

 Either way, running your MySQL server locally on your Windows machine should work for the database.